 Release Date: Aug 1, 2009

-Monster Hunter 3 expanded upon the ecosystems of previous entries by including new underwater environments where players could fight monsters.
-While underwater combat was a unique feature not explored by most games at the time, the amount of time and effort that went into programming these sections detracted from other areas, leading Capcom to abandon the idea in future sequels.
+Monster Hunter 3 expanded the ecosystems of previous entries by including new underwater environments where players could fight monsters.
+While underwater combat was a unique feature not explored by most games at the time, the amount of time and effort that went into programming these sections detracted from other areas, leading Capcom to abandon the idea in following sequels.

-Monster AI was completely redesigned and 18 new monsters were added for MH3.
+Monster AI was completely redesigned, and 18 new monsters were added for MH3.
 Additionally, each weapon class was updated with new moves and gameplay mechanics.
 An enhanced port of MH3 was released for Nintendo 3DS and Wii U as Monster Hunter 3 Ultimate, allowing players to transfer their character data back and forth between systems without losing progress.

 Monster Hunter 4